SmartTechAIResearch/vApus-agent/README.md

 https://ant.apache.org/manual/running.html ant command line options

 PPPS:
 Read the readme for vApus.Monitor.Sources, the client side of the agents.
+Read the vApus help to learn about automating builds using Jenkins.

 # vApus-vApus-agent communication protocol
 Communication should happen over TCP, since it is more reliable than UDP.